Liver Repair: How to Physically Heal from Alcohol Abuse

 When You Abuse Alcohol, the Liver Takes a Beating

 Many alcoholics consume large quantities of alcohol for decades and then make the courageous decision to get sober.
-By then, their liver has sustained years of abuse and has become ill due to the effects of the alcohol.
+But by then, their liver has sustained years of abuse and has most likely become ill due to the effects of the alcohol.

 Most chronic alcoholics have been told just how dangerous alcohol is to the liver at some point during their abuse of alcohol.
 Nevertheless, alcoholism doesn’t allow the alcoholic to care and the drinking continues.
 Sadly, the liver sustains a beating and becomes damaged.
-After years of processing mass quantities of alcohol, it no longer functions properly.
+And after years of processing mass quantities of alcohol, it often no longer functions properly.

 Years of Alcohol Abuse Could Result in Fatty Liver Disease